|

 House dust mites are tiny

-(~1/50"), nearly colorless mites that feed on the
+(~1/50"), nearly colorless mites that feed on

 organic debris (dust) in our homes.
 Nearly all homes

-have some mites but obviously those homes with more
+have some mites but those with more

-of the dust that mites use are likely to have more
+dust are likely to have more

 textiles that trap dust such as carpets, mattresses,